 - one member selected at the executive director's discretion.

-- review and comment to the executive director on the annual budget of the watermaster operations; and
+- reviewing and providing input to the executive director on the proposed annual budget of the watermaster operations; and